The DeFi Growth Funnel Explained: From First Visit to Revenue

 DeFi funnels are non-linear because user journeys span multiple wallets, chains, and protocols, which breaks any single straight path from discovery to retention.

 Users often bridge assets, switch interfaces, and re-enter the ecosystem after long periods of inactivity.
+Some users skip the frontend UI altogether and interact onchain directly.
 This leads to fragmented paths that do not follow a simple top-to-bottom flow.
 As a result, linear funnels undercount real engagement and misrepresent where drop off actually happens.

 What makes DeFi funnels non-linear